ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 Fortunately, I remembered Apache Tika.
 Five years earlier, Tika helped parse the Internet Archive, and handled whatever format I threw at it.
 Back then, I put together a R package for myself and a few colleagues.
 It was outdated.

-I downloaded Tika and made a R script.
+I downloaded Tika and made an R script.
 Tika did its magic.
 It scanned the headers for the "Magic Bytes" [^4] and parsed the files appropriately:

 ``` r
 library('rtika')